 First lit on January 13, 1826, The Key West Lighthouse has a fascinating history.
-Interactive exhibits teach you about the Mabrity family, and specifically, Barbara Mabrity, who was the head keeper here from 1832 until 1864.
+Interactive exhibits teach you about the Mabrity family, and specifically Barbara Mabrity who was the head keeper here from 1832 until 1864.
 You’ll also learn of the treacherous hurricane of 1846 and the destruction of the original tower.
-Take a walk back in time as you tour the Keeper’s Quarters Museum and discover what life was like for the dutiful and brave men and women who kept the light burning.
+Take a walk back in time as you tour the Keeper’s Quarters Museum and discover what life was like for the dutiful, brave men and women who kept the light burning.
 Once you’ve learned the rich history of the inland lighthouse, climb the 88 steps to the top deck.
 Your reward is a magnificent 360 degree view of Key West and the surrounding waters.

 Hemingway Home & Museum

 Journalist, Pulitzer and Nobel Prize winning author, and decorated war hero, Ernest Hemingway lived a fascinating life and is hailed as one of giants of American literature.
 Located across from the Key West Lighthouse, the Hemingway Home & Museum is a significant destination on any Key West itinerary.
 Tour the rooms, still decorated with Hemingway’s furnishings, as educated guides offer stimulating insights and answer your questions.
 Roam through the home and stroll through the lush gardens while taking delight in the famous descendants of Hemingway’s original cats – over 45 of these polydactyl beauties live here!
 See the infamous poolside penny and make a stop in the gift shop.
 You’ll be glad you visited this inspirational and truly beautiful site.